Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Here’s a closer look: check the bottom center!

-Bryce Canyon National Park is another famous red sandstone Utah park, only 2 hours from St. George.
-Whimsical formations called hoodoos set the stage at Bryce Canyon, one of the top U.S. national parks, and hiking among the staggering stone characters makes for a unique experience in the park.
+Bryce Canyon National Park is another famous destination in Utah, located only 2 hours from St. George.
+Whimsical formations called hoodoos set the stage at Bryce Canyon.
+Hiking among the staggering stone characters makes for a unique experience in the park.

-Try to make it to Bryce Point for sunrise or sunset, one of my favorite activities in the park.
+Try to make it to Bryce Point for sunrise or sunset, one of my favorite activities.
 The whole hoodoo canyon comes alive with soft hues, transforming the landscape at these times.
-While dogs may not be allowed on the hiking trails, they are allowed at the sunset viewpoints; all the more reason to visit.
+Dogs are not allowed on the hiking trails, but they’re welcome at the sunset viewpoints — all the more reason to visit.

 Kanab

-Sandwiched by top Utah national parks, Kanab is in the perfect southern Utah location with its own heap of slot canyons and fun hiking trails.
+Sandwiched between national parks, this town boasts its own selection of slot canyons and fun hiking trails.

 Snow Canyon State Park

-Additionally, Snow Canyon has been the filming location of many Western movies.
-Wander around the dense desert landscape and imagine yourself transported in time to the days of Butch Cassidy and other desert outlaws.
+Additionally, Snow Canyon was the filming location of many Western movies.
+Wander around the dense desert landscape and imagine yourself transported to the days of Butch Cassidy and other desert outlaws.

 Goosebumps Bike Trail